madison-nicole/what-type-of-pokemon-gym-leader-are-you/README.md

 - The '/src' file contains all of the files necessary to run the program.
 - The program imports data for the questions, answers, images, outcomes, and anything specific to the quiz via a JSON file, named 'data.json.'
 Thus, the code could be reused for any future quiz.
 - 'main.js' contains the javascript necessary for the page interactivity, which is a mixture of both native JS and jQuery.
+- 'style.css' contains the style document.
+- 'index.html' is the quiz structure but can be repurposed for any quiz as all data is imported from the json file.

 ## Sources
 Some resources that I used to learn more about HTML, CSS, JavaScript, and jQuery for this project are listed below: